nicolazzie/SNPchimpRepo/README.md

 ### **2) Programs**

+#### **pedda.py**
+_pedda.py_ program converts Illumina ROW files into PLINK format.
+You need 2 input files: one Illumina FinalReport file (in ROW format) and one SNP_Map (original from Illumina).
+Since this program was not originally coded to be released, there are no parameter files available.
+You need to directly edit the parameters in the program (see the "MODIFY HERE" section).

+First edit the parameters:
+1) open the pedda.py file (use your desired editor: emancs, vi, vim, nano, gedit, etc...
+2) Modify the 8 parametersin the "MODIFY ONLY THERE VARIABLES SECTION" (leave everything else unchanged)
+   - Variable **finrep** is the path to the FinalReport file (can be absolute or relative).
+   - Variable **snpmap** is the path to the SNP map file, the one provided with any FinalReport (can be absolute or relative)
+   - Variable **allele** is the allele strand you want to extract from the FinalReport file (options: "top","forward" or "ab")
+   - Variable **SNPid_pos** is the position of the SNPids in the FinalReport file (usually they are in the first column.
+Accepted values: 1 to N)
+   - Variable **INDid_pos** is the position of the individuals ids in the FinalReport file (usually they are in the second column.
+Accepted values: 1 to N)
+   - Variable **outname** is the name of the output file (you'll find 2 files named as the name given + .ped and .map)
+   - Variable **brdcode** is the name of the breed analysed.
+This info will be used on the "FID" field on the ped file (e.g. first column).
+   - Variable **sep** is the separator of the input files.
+Options available: '\t' and  ','  and ' '

+To run the program (from command line), just type:

+    % python pedda.py

+After a quick parameter and quality check, the program should tell you the names of the output files.
+No fancy options available.
+Sorry.
+For any question, feedback or bug report, please contact: ezequiel.nicolazzi@ptp.it

 #### **iConvert.py**
 _iConvert.py_ program converts genotype allele formats, using SNPchimp files and gentoypes in PLINK format.
 You need 4 input files: 2 PLINK files (e.g. ped & map), 1 SNPchimp output file (coming from the download menu with both input and output allele codings) and a parameter file.
 This program is able to handle conversion for all SNPchips of all species hosted in SNPchimp (both Illumina/Illumina-based and Affymetrix SNP chips).